nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-* Contacts have no labels by default.
+* Contacts have no labels by default.<br>

-* Contact remarks are limited to alphanumeric characters and spaces.
+* Contact remarks are limited to alphanumeric characters and spaces.<br>

 </div>